Building A Matcha Tea Shop Case Study

 • Finding contractors to paint and make small repairs

-• Getting alcohol licenses
+• Getting alcohol licences

 • Marketing

-• Delivery platform set-up (we had to get the accounts signed over to us, banks changed and then some platforms made us do a full re-do)
+• Delivery platform set-up (we had to get the accounts signed over to us, banks changed, and then some platforms made us do a full re-do)

 • And more…